rakki194/yipyap/docs/translations.md

 ### Translation Keys

 When creating translation keys, it's important to follow consistent naming patterns throughout the codebase.
 Related translations should be grouped together logically to maintain organization.
 Keys should be descriptive enough to understand their purpose while remaining concise and avoiding unnecessary verbosity.
 Using dot notation helps establish clear hierarchical relationships between translations.
+Dot notation refers to using periods to separate hierarchical levels in translation keys, such as `settings.appearance.theme` or `gallery.images.count`.
+This creates a clear nested structure that makes it easy to organize and access translations.

 ### Translation Content